GLIMS-RGI/rgitools/docs/dem_examples/shallap.rst

 - another location where TanDEM-X has artifacts
 - the other DEMS also agree quite poorly
 - obvious smoothing artefact in SRTM
+- the smoothing artefacts are gone in NASADEM and probably replaced with ASTER data
+- NASADEM and SRTM are quite different here
+- NASADEM still has a wired feature in the northwest corner which is also present in SRTM

 Maps
 ----